operandinc/linkmap/README.txt

+Notice: This package was built at ~1am in about ~25 minutes.
+If you're thinking of using this in production, would recommend testing stuff before you do (& submitting any fixes/improvements upstream)!

 A simple Go package which parses linkmap files.
 This is a special file format which we use in the Operand API that we use during index to properly assign links to files within a GitHub repository.

 Here's a (dumb) example: